-RULONA continues and expands provisions from current law regarding disciplinary actions the Secretary of State may take respecting a commission as a notary public.
+RULONA would continue and expand provisions from current law regarding disciplinary actions the Secretary of State may take respecting a commission as a notary public.

-RULONA adds "suspend" and "impose a condition" to the disciplinary actions the Secretary of State could take; allows the Secretary of State to take disciplinary action for any act or omission that demonstrates the individual lacks the honesty, integrity, competence, or reliability to act as a notary public; and changes the listing of grounds for disciplinary action from an exhaustive list to an exemplary list, modifying this listing to:
+It would add "suspend" and "impose a condition" to the disciplinary actions the Secretary of State could take; allow the Secretary of State to take disciplinary action for any act or omission that demonstrates the individual lacks the honesty, integrity, competence, or reliability to act as a notary public; and change the current listing of grounds for disciplinary action from an exhaustive list to an exemplary list, modifying this listing as follows:

-• Expand grounds involving application for a commission;

-- Reword grounds involving convictions of a crime, including adding entering into a diversion agreement; - Add grounds involving findings or admissions in any legal proceeding or disciplinary action based on fraud, dishonesty, or deceit; - Add grounds involving violation of a rule and regulation regarding a notary public; - Add grounds involving disciplinary action regarding a notary public commission in another state; and - Add grounds involving failure to maintain an assurance as required by RULONA.
+- Expand grounds involving application for a commission; - Reword grounds involving convictions of a crime, including adding entering into a diversion agreement; - Add grounds involving findings or admissions in any legal proceeding or disciplinary action based on fraud, dishonesty, or deceit; - Add grounds involving violation of a rule and regulation regarding a notary public; - Add grounds involving disciplinary action regarding a notary public commission in another state; and - Add grounds involving failure to maintain an assurance as required by RULONA.

-The bill states the authority of the Secretary of State to take disciplinary action shall not prevent a person from seeking and obtaining other criminal or civil penalties provided by law.
+The bill would state the authority of the Secretary of State to take disciplinary action would not prevent a person from seeking and obtaining other criminal or civil penalties provided by law.